Singa the Lion

-Singa The Courtesy Lion was a mascot used for various public education campaigns in Singapore.
-It was created to educate the public on courtesy, graciousness and eventually kindness.
-A public education campaign featuring Singa the Lion was launched in 1982 under the National Courtesy Campaign with the slogan, "Courtesy is part of our tradition, it's so nice to be courteous."

-From 2009, Singa the Lion has been adopted as the official mascot of the Singapore Kindness Movement.
+Singa the Kindness Lion is a mascot used for various public education campaigns in Singapore.
+It was created to educate the public on courtesy and kindness.
+A public education campaign featuring Singa the Kindness Lion was launched in 1982 as the official mascot for Singapore's National Courtesy Campaign (NCC).
+From 2009, Singa the Kindness Lion was adopted as the official mascot of the Singapore Kindness Movement.

 Origins

-Singa the Kindness Lion was initially created by a team of artists working under the then Ministry of Information & the Arts (MITA) - Now known as Ministry of Information, Communications and the Arts.
+Singa the Kindness Lion was initially created by a team of artists working under what was then the Ministry of Information & the Arts (MITA) – now known as Ministry of Information, Communications and the Arts.
 The creation of Singa was overseen by Basskaran Nair, a civil servant, who headed the National Courtesy Campaign in its early years.

 The team tasked with creating Singa consisted of chief artist Joseph Teo, Ahmad Asran and Eileen Wat.
 The team created Singa within a period of 6 weeks.
 The initial design of Singa was of a 'fierce-looking' lion and the subsequent revisions were overtly gentle in design.
 The final version of Singa was only conceived after more than a hundred revisions.
 The final design depicts Singa as a golden lion with a bright and welcoming smile.
 Singa was introduced during a time where most campaigns were slogan driven.
 Singa's introduction paved the way for other mascots to be introduced into various public campaigns.

 The Singapore Productivity campaign followed suit and adopted 'Teamy' the bee to address issues of productivity in the Singapore workforce.

-Singa as popular character
+As popular character

-Since its introduction, Singa has been made into a host of items ranging from badges, stickers, documentaries, jingles, songs, posters and banners, debates, contests, talks, exhibitions, courtesy courses, leaflets, handbooks and pamphlets.
+Since its introduction, Singa the Kindness Lion has been made into a host of items ranging from stickers, iron-on transfers, hand-puppets, stuffed toys, badges, documentaries, jingles, songs, posters and banners, debates, contests, talks, exhibitions, courtesy courses, leaflets, handbooks and pamphlets.
 Singa soon became a familiar face with regular appearances in community events and advertisement campaigns.

 The success of Singa the Kindness Lion was revealed in the Singa City exhibition held in 1987.
 Some 600,000 visitors visited the month-long exhibition held in Raffles City.

 Additionally, Singa the Kindness Lion has been made into a popular board game of the 1980s, 'Courtesy Snakes And Ladders', in which discourteous animals will impede the progress of players through acts of discourtesy while landing on courteous animals.

-Since being subsumed by the Singapore Kindness Movement, Singa has been revamped and reintroduced to the Singapore public in 2001.
-Singa the Kindness Lion has been incorporated in the Singapore Kindness Movement logo.
-Statues of Singa have been erected next to the Ministry of Information, Communications and the Arts building in Fort Canning Road.
+In 2001, the NCC was incorporated into the Singapore Kindness Movement (SKM).
+Singa then became the new mascot for the movement.
+Statues of Singa were erected next to the Ministry of Information, Communications and the Arts building in Fort Canning Road.

+Singa's resignation

+On the 15th of May 2013, Singapore Kindness Movement posted on its website announcing Singa's resignation, effective immediately.
+The mascot wrote an open letter to Singapore announcing that they had quit.

+The letter resulted in mainstream coverage.
+On 22nd of May, General Secretary of the Singapore Kindness Movement Dr William Wan responded to a blog post titled 'Upset Singaporean on Singa'.